 It is a fantastic place for stargazing and it is not uncommon to see hikers head out that way during the night to catch a glimpse of the Milky Way with Arch Rock.

-If you’re traveling with kids and you happen to be in Joshua Tree in the evening on days when they are open, you should definitely consider visiting Smith’s Ranch Drive-in Theater!
+If you’re visiting California with kids and you happen to be in the park in the evening on days when they are open, you should definitely consider visiting Smith’s Ranch Drive-in Theater!

-This cash only theater is only $5 per person and plays new movies every Friday!
+This cash-only theater is only $10 per person and plays new movies every Friday!

 In order to access the museum, visitors will need to drive down a dirt road.
 There are brochures available at the entrance that detail the sculptures and when they were built.